yonitjio/exploring-odoo/gemini_editor/README.md

-# Explain dashboard with Google Gemini and Piper
+# Generate Articles with Google Gemini
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >